kingston-hackSpace/Audio_Recording/README.md

 ### [Sound recording with Teensy 4.1](https://github.com/kingston-hackSpace/audio_recording/blob/main/teensy4_1.md)

-- The Teensy 4.1 is a microcontroller built for audio projects.
-Best quality option for audio recording.
+- Use the Teensy 4.1 (instead of the 4.0) if you need more pins for sensors or other devices.

-- Records in an micro-SD Card.
+- Use the Teensy 4.1 (instead of the 4.0) if you need an onboard micro-SD Card slot.

 # Simple voice recorder